 Some attorneys believe that the Trump Administration needs to hire more immigration judges to expedite the process and ensure enforcement-not agents.
 It already takes over 2 years for an undocumented immigrant to have their case heard before a judge.
 Increased enforcement without an increase in judicial staff can only mean a longer wait-not a “more secure” system.

 If you have any immigration questions or are unsure of your legal options as an undocumented immigrant, call our Lincoln immigration attorneys.
 We offer free and confidential consultations to bring you clarity and understanding.
-Contact Monzón, Guerra & Associates Attorneys At Law today.
+Contact Monzón, Guerra & Chipman Attorneys At Law today.